ajaymopidevi/ajay/_projects/6_project.md

 ---
 layout: page
-title: Ray Tracing using OpenCL
+title: Ray Tracing with OpenCL
 description:  Raytrace a complex scene and optimize the runtime using OPENCL.
 img: assets/img/2.png
 importance: 4